LukeBlueLOx/ATAK-CIV-PL/README.md

 - ???

 _________________________________________________________________
-POINT OF CONTACTS
+POINT OF CONTACTS:

-LukeBlueLOx
+- LukeBlueLOx

 luke.blue.lox@gmail.com

 _________________________________________________________________
-PORTS REQUIRED
+PORTS REQUIRED:

 (This is important for ATO, networking, and other security concerns)

 _________________________________________________________________
-EQUIPMENT REQUIRED
+EQUIPMENT REQUIRED:

 _________________________________________________________________
-EQUIPMENT SUPPORTED
+EQUIPMENT SUPPORTED:

 _________________________________________________________________
-COMPILATION
+COMPILATION:

 _________________________________________________________________
-DEVELOPER NOTES
+DEVELOPER NOTES: